September 18, 2022 U-PICK UPDATE

-U-PICK $1.50/lb. – Blueberries, Raspberries & Blackberries All U-PICK berries are the same price by the pound.
+U-PICK $2.50/lb. – Blueberries, Raspberries & Blackberries All U-PICK berries are the same price by the pound.

 WE-PICK $4.00/lb. – Blueberries (only) are available pre-picked at the fruit stand.

-We would like for you and your family to have a fun and memorable experience at Blueberry Hills, but even more so, we would like to ensure that we have enough fruit for everyone that comes to visit .
-We love kids and were once them at one time.
-When you arrive at the farm, take some time at the beginning to explain to your kids on how to identify and pick ripe fruit.
+We would like for you and your family to have a fun and memorable experience at Blueberry Hills!
+Please take a moment before you go out to pick explain to your kids on how to identify and pick only ripe fruit.
 A fully ripe blueberry will be uniform in color and should easily come loose from the plant.
-If it takes any pressure to pick them from the bushes, the berries aren’t fully ripe.
-A reddish ring where the fruit is attached to the stem also indicates that the berry is not ripe.
-Please don’t pick those and let them ripen for future guests.
+A reddish ring where the fruit is attached to the stem indicates that the berry is not ripe.
+Don’t pick those yet.
+They’re not perfect! 🙂

-Let’s teach our future to be good stewards of the land and that plants are living things to be cared for and respected, not abused, and the farmer feeds and provides for his family from the well-being of these plants!
+Let’s teach our kids to be good stewards of the land and that all plants are living things to be cared for.
 Horseplay is not allowed in the fields.
-Don’t run or walk between plants.
-That results in breaking branches and knocking fruit off of the bushes.
 If you have any questions, feel free to ask one of our friendly staff.

 WHAT TO BRING

 We do provide buckets for picking but NOT for taking your fruit home.
 We do tend to run out of buckets during heightened activity, so you are always welcome to bring your own.
 Wearing a belt around your waist to hang your bucket from is helpful if you’re looking to use both hands.